Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    instruction/properties from the original HSDI or broadcast into the CMAF tracks.
 The packager receives the ingested streams, and performs the following tasks.

-           - it receives the CMAF tracks, grouping switching sets based on switching set constraints
+           - Tt receives the CMAF tracks, grouping switching sets based on switching set constraints
            - When packaging to MPEG DASH, an adaptationset is created for each switchingset ingested
-           - the near constant fragment duration is used to generate segmenttemplate based presentation using either \$Number\$ or \$Time\$
+           - The near constant fragment duration is used to generate segmenttemplate based presentation using either $Number$ or $Time$
            - in case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments
            - The DASH Packager encrypts media segments according to key information available.
 This key information is typically exchanged by protocol defined in Content Protection Interchange Format (CPIX) this allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
-           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signalled in Kind box
+           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signalled in kind box
            - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the Manifest presentation description
-           - In case a low latency mode is used, the pacakger may make output available before the entire fragment is received in the chunked transfer encoding
+           - In case a low latency mode is used, the packager may make output available before the entire fragment is received in the chunked transfer encoding
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR windows, encryption modes enabled etc.